Taulant Xhaka: 2014–16: First call-ups, UEFA Euro 2016

-Albania eventually made their way to their UEFA European Championship appearance after defeating Armenia 3–0 in the last match in which played full-90 minutes.
+Albania eventually made their way to their UEFA European Championship appearance after defeating Armenia 3–0 in the last match in which he played full-90 minutes.
 On 21 May 2016, Xhaka was named in Albania's preliminary 27-man squad for the final stages of Euro 2016, and in Albania's final 23-man Euro 2016 squad, announced on 31 May.

 In Albania's opening match, against Switzerland, Xhaka competed against his brother Granit, becoming the first pair of brothers to play against each other in the entire UEFA European Championship history.
 At that day, their mother watched from the crowd with a T-shirt combining both nations' flags.
 Switzerland defeated Albania 1–0.
 In the second match against hosts France, Xhaka played in the final 16 minutes as a replacement for Burim Kukeli as Albania lost 2–0 with both goals conceded in the last minutes.
 He did not play in the last group match against Romania in which Albania won 1–0 thanks to a header by Armando Sadiku.
 It was Albania's first win over Romania since 1948.
 Albania finished the group in the third position with three points and with a goal difference −2, and was ranked last in the third-placed teams, which eventually eliminated them.